dorianim/set-xor-challange/README.md

 >
 > **Exercise one (2 points): Decrypt the message to find out your login credentials!**
 >
-> Due to a mail server breach, some encrypted credentials, together with the corresponding email addresses, were leaked.
-You noticed that this leak also contained the email address of one of your professors.
+> A mail server security flaw allowed you to read your professor's emails!
+One of these emails contained his encrypted credentials.
+However, you don't have access to his decryption key.
+Can you still find his username and password?
-> The leaked encrypted credentials of your professor are (hex encoded):
+> The leaked encrypted email to one of your professors is (hex encoded):
 > ```
 > 26121516411a08000d0556321d06550811050055410a1f43
 > 1c13091741130b445f0d19014703471f0f1d0259030c1515